-Most people that leave an organization do it because of their leaders and not because of the organization.
-The level of engagement of employees is critical to an organization’s success.
+Most people who leave an organization, do it because of their leaders, and not because of the organization.
+The level of engagement from employees is critical to an organization’s success.
 Employees check out often because they don’t receive support from their leaders.
 We as leaders often look at employees and demand results; but what are we providing them in order to help them be successful?

 The answer in short: support.
 But what does it mean to be supportive?
-A supportive leader is concerned with providing the tools necessary to do the job as opposed to managing every detail of the job at hand.
-A supportive leader is more concerned with the development of their team instead of seeing employee growth as a threat to them.
-When delegating, a supportive leader, does not just hand over a task but also ensures that employees understand, develop new skills and takes pride in empowering employees.
+A supportive leader is concerned with providing the tools necessary to do the job, as opposed to managing every detail of the job at hand.
+A supportive leader is more concerned with the development of their team, instead of seeing employee growth as a threat to them.
+When delegating, a supportive leader does not just hand over a task but also ensures that employees understand, develop new skills and take pride in empowering employees.

 Here is a continuum to consider when it comes to being a supportive leader:

 The level of support for a leader can range from being hostile towards their employees; all the way to being committed to their success.
 Here are some other points to ponder: